blunttester/test1bluntinstr/plugins/email-customizer-for-woocommerce/readme.txt

 = ☞ Default Templates =
 The plugin comes with **11 WooCommerce default email templates** for various status, which you can customize from scratch to align with your brand.

+= ☞ User-Friendly Builder =
+This easy-to-build email template builder provides the best user experience by helping users customize & manage the WooCommerce templates effortlessly.

 = ☞ Unlimited Rows =
-With the Email customizer plugin, you can add unlimited number of rows and include the appropriate elements for your email templates.
+With the Email customizer plugin, you can add an unlimited number of rows and include the appropriate elements for your email templates.

+= ☞ Real-Time Preview =
+The plugin lets you see the real-time changes made during the template edit.

 = ☞ Live Preview =
-The plugin's live preview feature displays the changes made in real-time and often helps you know how the template looks like.
+The plugin's preview option displays a live preview of the created email template, and it often helps you know how the template looks.

 = ☞ Add Multiple Elements =
-The Email Customizer plugin lets you add the elements namely basic, WooCommerce, and hooks in the template, to customize it efficiently.
+The Email Customizer plugin lets you add different elements to your template, namely basic elements & WooCommerce elements.

 = ☞ Dynamic Placeholders =
 Includes the option to add dynamic placeholders like customer name, site name, user name, and much more.
 With dummy placeholders, the template designing becomes easier and keeps the messages personalized.